codesmith-fi/smithngine/Readme.txt

 SmithNgine 2D Game Framework

 This is a XNA based 2D framework for making games.
+This means it's done with C#.

 This project provides following components